Softwire/strawberry-fair/frontend/src/pages/index.md

       but we can't make it happen without [**YOU**!](/about/get-involved)

-      ## Love the Planet
+      ## Love Our Planet

       This year we're paying even more attention than normal to taking care of the environment.

-We're re-doubling our recycling efforts, introducing a deposit scheme for glasses from the bars and stopping the sale of water in plastic water bottles.
+      We're re-doubling our recycling efforts:

+      * Introducing a deposit scheme for glasses from the bars and stopping the sale of water in plastic water bottles.

+      * Increased use of only recycled/re-used/upcycled materials for our decor.

+      * Emphasising local acts on our stages to minimise vehicle use.

+      * No paper Programme for 2022,  instead our Programme will be on-line as a free app.

+      * The ever popular Scarecrow Corner is a generator free zone and will be featuring a solar powered stage and a solar coffee bus.

+      * Increased recycling of cardboard and plastic (along with our usual comprehensive recycling of drinks cans).

+      * Trialling of compostible rubbish bags for bins and litter picking.

+      ## Shake Ya Bucket!!

+      **Fancy raising some money for a charity of YOUR choice?**

+      25% of the collection is donated to the chosen charity & the 75% goes to Strawberry Fair.

+      If you can spare some time between 11.30am and 10.30pm, please get in touch by emailing anaterriente8@gmail.com

       ## Cambridge Band Competition